FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: Introduction

 \subsection{Contributions}

-This paper offers: \begin{enumerate} \item A starting tactic for literature reviews that reduces the variance in papers read. \item An early stopping rule which, for SE data, is far more accurate than other state of the art stopping criteria. \item An error correcting strategy that mitigates human errors in literature reviews. \item A software tool called FAST$^2$ that implements the above three points, thus addressing three open issues in prior fast reading tools, i.e. \emph{how to start}, \emph{when to stop}, \emph{how to correct}. \item A reproduction package with all this study's code and data\footnote{https://doi.org/10.5281/zenodo.1184123}. \end{enumerate}
+This paper offers: \begin{enumerate} \item A starting tactic for literature reviews to find the first relevant paper faster, robustly. \item An early stopping rule which, for our test data, is far more accurate than other state of the art stopping criteria. \item An error correcting strategy that mitigates human errors in literature reviews. \item A software tool called FAST$^2$ that implements the above three points, thus addressing three open issues in prior fast reading tools, i.e. \emph{how to start}, \emph{when to stop}, \emph{how to correct}. \item A reproduction package with all this study's code and data~\citep{fastread}. \end{enumerate}